-A limited number of graduate assistantships are available for qualified students at both SFA and the University of Texas Health Center at Tyler.
-If you would like additional information about our program, contact the division directors.
+A limited number of graduate assistantships are available for qualified students at SFA.
+If you would like additional information about our program, contact the division director.

 The SFA Graduate School web page provides access to information about how to apply to the graduate program and how to apply for an assistantship.
 The application for admission should be sent to the SFA Graduate School.
 Applications for graduate assistantships should be sent directly to the Division of Environmental Science.

 If you would like more information concerning our Environmental Science program, please fill out the Student Information Request form.
 Additional information about admission and financial aid procedures can be reached through the SFA links below.

 The Master of Science in environmental science curriculum may be accessed through the following link:

 Guidelines for a Successful Thesis Based Masters Program

 Guidelines for a Successful Non-Thesis Based Environmental Science Masters Program

 Procedure for Selecting a Graduate School Representative